openpaymentseurope/docs/docs/quickstart_ais.md

 ---
 id: quickstart_ais
-title: List accounts
+title: Integrate to AIS
-sidebar_label: List accounts
+sidebar_label: Integrate to AIS
 ---

-This guide shows how to integrate to the Open Banking API.
-It contains instructions on what API calls to make and how to structure them.
+This guide shows how to integrate to the Account Information Services (AIS).
+It contains instructions on what requests to make and how to structure them.
 The application will let a user do the following for its private accounts:

 - Choose a bank.
 (Using the ASPSP API)
 - Authenticate to the bank.
 (Using the Consent API)